lugen4ro/issue-tracker/README.md

 ## Getting Started

+First, spin up a MySQL database.
-First, change the `.env_example` file to `.env` and change the environmental variables defined in it.
+Then, change the `.env.example` file to `.env` and adjust the environmental variables defined in it, escpecially the `DATABASE_URL`.
+You will also have to setup NextAuth and Google OAuth and specify their settings in `.env`.

 Then, run the development server: